telerik/xaml-docs/controls/radtabbedwindow/events.md

 	End Sub
 {{endregion}}

-You can also use the TabbedWindowCreating event to clear, update or replace the ItemsSource of the new window.
+You can also use the TabbedWindowCreating event to clear, update or replace the ItemsSource of the new window. **Example 4** demonstrates how to do so in a **databound scenario**.

-#### [C#] Example 4: Change the ItemsSource of the new window
+#### [C#] Example 4: Change the ItemsSource of the new window in a databinding scenario
 {{region cs-radtabbedwindow-events_4}}
     private void MainWindow_TabbedWindowCreating(object sender, TabbedWindowCreatingEventArgs e)
     {